VoteIT/voteit.core/docs/glossary.rst

     Python WSGI deployment and development system.
 We normally use the HTTP server that's contained within this package, but any WSGI server could be used. `<http://pythonpaste.org>`_

+   Python

+    Programming language that VoteIT is written in.
+See `<http://www.python.org>`_

+   ZODB

+    An object oriented database.
+Makes persistence very easy to implement with objects.
+    Since we're using an object oriented language, it also makes sense to store objects as objects, rather than using an SQL mapper.
+See `<http://www.zodb.org>`_